spiral/docs/docs/en/database/query-builders.md

 You can read how to work with Database using manually written queries [here](/database/access.md).

-DBAL component includes a set of query builders used to unify the way of working with different databases and simplify migration to different DBMS over the lifetime of the application.
+The DBAL component includes a set of query builders used to unify the way of working with different databases and simplify migration to different DBMS over the lifetime of the application.

 ## Before we start

-To demonstrate query building abilities let's declare sample table in our default database first:
+To demonstrate query building abilities, let's first declare a sample table in our default database:

 ```php
 namespace App\Controller;